Anatta336/netmatters-reflection/README.md

 If hosting, the `public` directory and its subdirectories should be made available.

 ## Building
-Assuming you already have [npm](https://www.npmjs.com/get-npm) and [Dart Sass](https://sass-lang.com/) installed on your machine, navigate to the root directory of the project and run the command
+Assuming you already have [npm](https://www.npmjs.com/get-npm) and [Dart Sass](https://sass-lang.com/) installed on your machine, navigate to the root directory of the project and run the command:
 ```
 npm install
 ```